 Article 12.
 Limitation of Liability, Disclaimer, Indemnification

 12.1.
 To the extent allowed under mandatory law, the Registry Operator shall only be liable where the Registry Operator’s gross negligence or wilful misconduct is proven.
-In no event shall the Registry Operator be held liable for any special, indirect, consequential, punitive, exemplary or incidental damages or loss of profits or business interruption, whether contractual, based on tort (including negligence) or otherwise arising, resulting from or related to registration or use of a Domain Name or to the use of the Shared Registry System or Registry Web Site, even if it has been advised of the possibility of such loss or damages, including but not limited to decisions taken by the Registry Operator to register or not to register a Domain Name on the basis of the applicable rights protection mechanisms and processes.
+In no event shall the Registry Operator be held liable for any special, indirect, consequential, punitive, exemplary or incidental damages or loss of profits or business interruption, whether contractual, based on tort (including negligence) or otherwise arising, resulting from or related to registration or use of a Domain Name or to the use of the Shared Registry System or Registry Website, even if it has been advised of the possibility of such loss or damages, including but not limited to decisions taken by the Registry Operator to register or not to register a Domain Name on the basis of the applicable rights protection mechanisms and processes.

 To the extent allowed under mandatory law, the Registry Operator’s liability for damages shall in any case be limited to the fees charged by the Registry Operator to the Registrar in relation to the Domain Name transaction concerned.

 12.2.
 REGISTRAR EXPRESSLY ACKNOWLEDGES AND ACCEPTS THAT THE SHARED REGISTRY SYSTEM, AND ANY AND ALL OTHER MATERIALS AND SOFTWARE PROVIDED BY OR ON BEHALF OF THE REGISTRY OPERATOR (INCLUDING DOCUMENTATION AND MANUALS) ARE PROVIDED “AS IS”, “AS AVAILABLE” AND WITHOUT ANY WARRANTY OF ANY KIND.
 THE REGISTRY OPERATOR EXPRESSLY DISCLAIMS ANY AND ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES AND CONDITIONS OF MERCHANTABILITY AND SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE OR USE.
-THE REGISTRY OPERATOR DOES NOT WARRANT THAT ANY SOFTWARE PROVIDED TO REGISTRAR HEREUNDER WILL (i) CONTAIN ANY AND ALL FUNCTIONS WILL MEET THE REGISTRAR’S REQUIREMENTS, (ii) INTERFACE WITH THE REGISTAR’S EXISTING OR FUTURE SYSTEMS, (iii) ALLOW THE REGISTRAR TO ACHIEVE THE ENVISAGED RESULTS OR EFFECTS, OR (iv) OPERATE ERROR-FREE OR UNINTERRUPTED, AND THAT ANY SUCH ERRORS WILL BE CORRECTED OR INTERRUPTIONS REPAIRED.
+THE REGISTRY OPERATOR DOES NOT WARRANT THAT ANY SOFTWARE PROVIDED TO REGISTRAR HEREUNDER WILL (i) CONTAIN ANY AND ALL FUNCTIONS THAT WILL MEET THE REGISTRAR’S REQUIREMENTS, (ii) INTERFACE WITH THE REGISTAR’S EXISTING OR FUTURE SYSTEMS, (iii) ALLOW THE REGISTRAR TO ACHIEVE THE ENVISAGED RESULTS OR EFFECTS, OR (iv) OPERATE ERROR-FREE OR UNINTERRUPTED, AND THAT ANY SUCH ERRORS WILL BE CORRECTED OR INTERRUPTIONS REPAIRED.

 12.3.
 Registrar shall indemnify and hold harmless the Registry Operator, its directors, officers, employees, agents and officials from and against any and all losses, liabilities, damages and expenses (including reasonable attorney’s fees and expenses as incurred) which it or any of them may incur or be obligated to pay in any action, claim or proceeding against them or any of them, for or by reason of acts, whether of omission or commission, that may be committed or suffered by Registrar or any of its directors, officers, employees, agents and officials in connection with Registrar’s performance of this Agreement.
 The provisions of this Article and Registrar’s obligations hereunder shall survive any termination or rescission of this Agreement.